seme4/ssi-consultancy/DeployersGuide.md

 ### Scientific Linux 7

-**Note:** the default version of SQLite 3, 3.7.17, cannot be used with sameAs Lite. sameAs Lite uses a 'WITHOUT ROWID' optimisation which is only available in SQLite 3.8.2 and beyond/
+**Note:** the default version of SQLite 3, 3.7.17, cannot be used with sameAs Lite. sameAs Lite uses a [WITHOUT ROWID](https://www.sqlite.org/withoutrowid.html) optimisation which is only available in SQLite 3.8.2 and beyond/

     $ sqlite3 --version
     3.7.17 2013-05-20 00:56:22 118a3b35693b134d56ebd780123b7fd6f1497668